zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Note:**

--   Calculating NULL= NULL by MaxCompute SQL, return NULL, while the values of NULL and NULL are equal in a decode function.
+-   Calculating NULL= NULL by MaxCompute SQL, return NULL, while the values of NULL and NULL are equal in decode function.
--   In the preceding example, if the value of customer\_id is NULL, decode function returns N/A.
+-   In the preceding example, if the value of customer\_id is NULL, decode function returns N/A as a result.

 ## GET\_IDCARD\_AGE {#section_j2q_1z1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 get_idcard_age(idcardno)
 ```

-**Usage**:
+**Usage**:-

-Returns the current age according to the ID information.
-The number is the difference of the current year and the birth year identified in the ID.
+Returns the current age based on the ID number which is the difference of the current year and the year of birth identified in the ID.

 **Parameter description**:

-idcardno: String type, ID number of 15-digit or 8-digit.
-While calculating, the validity of the ID is checked according to the province code and the last digit, and Null returns if the check fails.
+idcardno: String type, ID number of 15-digit or 18-digit.
+In the calculation, the validity of the ID is checked according to the province code and the last digit, and Null is returned if the check fails.

-**Return value**:
+**Return Value**:

 Returns the Bigint type.
 Input is Null, returns Null.
-Returns Null if the difference of the current year and the birth year is greater than 100.
+Returns Null if the difference of the current year and the year of birth is larger than 100.

 ## GET\_IDCARD\_BIRTHDAY {#section_tfq_dz1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 get_idcard_birthday(idcardno)